gethop-dev/pubsub/README.md

 user>
 ```

-Now that we have all pieces in place, we can init the `:magnet.pubsub/mqtt` Integrant key to get a PubSubMQTTClient.
-We extend the `:broker-config` key to include the delivery callback function:
+Now that we have all pieces in place, we can initialize the `:magnet.pubsub/mqtt` Integrant key to get a PubSubMQTTClient record.
+We extend `:broker-config` to include the optional delivery callback function:

 ``` clojure
 user> (def mqtt (->